stitchdata/docs/_getting-started/understanding-stitch-usage.md

                 type: "robot"

         content: |
-          Next, we'll look at some examples.
-[TODO]
+          Next, we'll look at some examples of how certain factors can affect row usage in Stitch.

-          When looking at the example, note the differences between the source rows and row totals reported in Stitch.
+          When looking at the examples, note the differences between the source rows and row totals reported in Stitch.

           <ul id="profileTabs" class="nav nav-tabs">
             <li class="active">